 Finances (Latest Monthly Financial Report)

-The latest financial report for Woodmansey Parish Council can be found here Financial Report for June 2021 reported at the July 2021 Meeting
+The latest financial report for Woodmansey Parish Council can be found here September 2021 Financial Report

 Woodmansey Village Hall is owned by East Riding Council and run by the Village Hall Committee.